johnamdickson/portfolio-project-1/README.md

   - At first, the footer was fixed to the bottom of the page to make it accessible at any time whilst browsing.
 This was changed as described above.
   - The links use fontawesome icons with a colour consistent with the text colour used elsewhere in the website.
   - As the header was originally not fixed, a button was added to take the user back to the top of the page.
 This button was retained as it fitted in with the site design and retained some functionality in the scrollable pages.
-  - The back to top button sits just proud of the footer and is only visible when the user scrolls down away from the header.
+  - The back to top button background colour is also Illusion so it stands out in the main view and then blends in with the footer once the window has scrolled to the bottom.
+It is only visible when the user scrolls down away from the header.
 <br><br>

 - __The Home Page - Hero Image__